Peckham: 20th century

+In 1965, the Metropolitan Borough of Camberwell was abolished and the area then fell roughly within the newly created London Borough of Southwark.
 North Peckham was heavily redeveloped in the 1960s, consisting mainly of high-rise flats to rehouse people from dilapidated old houses.
 It was popular on its completion for offering a high quality and modern standard of living.
 However, high unemployment and a lack of economic opportunities led to urban decay and a period of decline in the late 1970s.
 The North Peckham Estate became one of the most deprived residential areas in Western Europe.
 Vandalism, graffiti, arson attacks, burglaries, robberies and muggings were commonplace, and the area became an archetypal London sink estate.

 As a result, the area was subjected to a £290 million regeneration programme in the late 1990s and early 2000s.
 After the beginning of the regeneration, the estate gained nationwide notoriety in the media when 10-year-old Nigerian resident Damilola Taylor was stabbed to death on the estate on 27 November 2000.
 A gang operating in the area is the Peckham Boys.

 In the early 1990s Peckham was a centre of underground music partly due to a large squat known as The Dolehouse in a disused, two-floor DHSS building near Peckham High Street.
 The building was already known for having featured in the cover shot of a 1980s pictorial biography of 1960s' mods, featuring them on their customised scooters outside the then Camberwell Labour Exchange.

 In 1989, the squatters adopted the name Dole House Crew and along with another local group of squatters called the "Green Circus", held regular gigs/parties in the building.
 They moved on to many other South East London venues after the Peckham Dolehouse was evicted in late October 1990.
 A squatted social centre called the Spike Surplus Scheme ran from 1998 until being evicted by the council in 2009.

 Peckham was one of the areas where riots took place during the 2011 England riots.

 Peckham was home to the Peckham Black Women's Centre until 1990, and to the Black Lesbian and Gay Centre from 1992 to 1995.
 In 2024 a Rainbow Plaque commemorating the Black Lesbian and Gay Centre was unveiled on Bellenden Road.